What The 1918 Flu Can Teach Us About Handling Today's Pandemic

 On the one hand, we've come such a long way in terms of modern medicine, but on the other hand, we didn't have a vaccine then and we don't have a vaccine now.

-What we are doing are really old fashioned public health measures.
+What we are doing are really old-fashioned public health measures.
 We're actually hiding from the virus by doing these social distancing measures, hoping to buy time to a point where a vaccine may be ready.

-How does it feel to see these kinds of old fashioned measures being practiced today?
+How does it feel to see these kinds of old-fashioned measures being practiced today?

 What's terrific about it, at least where I live, is how well people are adapting.
-And, you know, when we were proposing these measures about fifteen years ago, there were a great many critics.
+And, you know, when we were proposing these measures about 15 years ago, there were a great many critics.
 People said, you know, life will end as we know it.
-[These measures] will destroy the universe....
+[These measures] will destroy the universe ....

 Of course, it's not destroying the country.
 And even though the economy has been very heavily disrupted, I don't deny that, I'm positive that we'll get back to life after this dies down.
 Societies have dealt with terrible pandemics almost since there's been human beings, so history is on the side of resilience and coming back.